GOP’s Massie outrages House, Trump by seeking to stall vote

 Like Trump, Massie uses Twitter to prod his colleagues along, sometimes signing off his tweets #SassyMassie.
 He took Trump’s jabs in stride Friday, joking that he was at least “second rate” as a grandstander.

 House leaders brought up the aid package on a voice vote, meaning it would pass with members calling out either “aye” or “nay,” but the procedure allows for any one lawmaker to ask for a recorded vote.
-Massie did so but was unable win enough support among House members to override the voice vote.
-The bill now goes to Trump for his signature.
+Massie did so but was unable win enough support among House members to force a recorded vote, as determined by the presiding officer at the time, Democratic Rep. Anthony Brown of Maryland.

-Massie said later there was a “cover-up” by House Speaker Nancy Pelosi, Republican leader Kevin McCarthy and others who didn’t want a recorded vote, even though they knew they’d win.
+Massie said after the House vote there was a “cover-up” by House Speaker Nancy Pelosi, Republican leader Kevin McCarthy and others who didn’t want a recorded vote, even though they knew they’d win.
 “The truth, if you’re willing to report it, is they don’t want a recorded vote,’’ he told reporters outside the Capitol. ”They don’t want to be on record of making the biggest mistake in history.’’

 Pelosi, who spoke with McCarthy and Massie before he took the floor, said she and other leaders told Massie: “Why don’t you just back off?
 Go to the floor, make the best speech that you can ... on the process or the policy or whatever it is.
 But don’t make it take longer to get this done.’’